Model Based Residual Policy Learning with Applications to Antenna Control: Experiments

-\paragraph{Model-based approach.} The transition model used by MBRPL and MBSAC is a single neural network which outputs the mean and variances of a Gaussian distribution, trained with the MSE loss between the true and predicted next state.
-Alternatively, one could have tried using an ensemble of models as in MBPO, but we found out that a single model was enough for learning a performant policy in the antenna environment.
-The details of the hyperparameters can be found in the appendix.
-For the MBSAC baseline, we used the same model training hyperparameters.
+Finally, the transition model used by MBRPL and MBSAC is a neural network that outputs the mean and variances of a Gaussian distribution.
+We found out that a single model was sufficient to learn an efficient policy in the antenna environment, rather than using an ensemble as in MBPO~\cite{janner2019trust}.
+The details of the hyperparameters can be found in \cref{tab:hyperparameters} or in our technical report.
+For the MBSAC baseline, we used the same model training hyperparameters as in MBRPL.